All Posts

 SLA 3D printers use light to cure light-reactive thermoset materials called “resin.”
 When SLA resins are exposed to certain wavelengths of light, short molecular chains join together, polymerizing monomers and oligomers into solidified rigid or flexible geometries.

-In the last decade, several new types of stereolithographic 3D printers have been developed, primarily differentiated by the type of light source they use.
-These include: laser-based stereolithography (SLA), digital light processing (DLP), or masked stereolithography (MSLA, also often used interchangeably with LCD 3D printing).
-Formlabs introduced the Low Force Display™ (LFD) Print Engine in 2024, an advanced form of MSLA 3D printing that includes the use of a dense LCD screen to selectively mask the light source.
+In the last decade, several new types of resin 3D printing processes have been developed, primarily differentiated by the type of light source they use.
+These include: laser-powered stereolithography (SLA), digital light processing (DLP), or masked stereolithography (MSLA, also often used interchangeably with LCD 3D printing).

 LFD Low Force Display Stereolithography graphic